 • Business Efficiency: Consolidated payments reduce reconciliation complexity and vendor management touchpoints.

-Why Lump Sum Payments Bring Significant Risks:
+Disadvantages of Lump Sum Payments

 • Timing Vulnerability: Investing in or spending lump sums before market peaks merely secures high entry points and maximizes losses to the fullest during any correction.